With talks that artist albums just aren’t selling the same unless they are

-T-Pain), it was only a matter of time before artists began collaborating not only on singles but on 14+ track albums.
-We were briefly introduced to what it would sound like if two artists from separate genres collaborated on an album via
+With talks that artist albums just aren’t selling the same unless they are Miley Cyrus (according to T-Pain), it was only a matter of time before artists began collaborating not only on singles but on 14+ track albums.
+We were briefly introduced to what it would sound like if two artists from separate genres collaborated on an album via Jay-Z and R. Kelly.
+Although that later ended with a failed tour and an alleged bout with pepper spray, it did inspire other artists to combine forces to put out collaborative efforts.

 Soon almost all of the popular artist we know will be looking to team up with other artists to put out a collaborative LP.